Boeing RC-135: RC-135D Office Boy / Rivet Brass

-The RC-135Ds, originally designated KC-135A-II, were the first reconnaissance configured C-135s given the "R" MDS designation, although they were not the first reconnaissance-tasked members of the C-135 family.
-They were delivered to Eielson Air Force Base, Alaska in 1962 as part of the Office Boy Project.
+The RC-135Ds, originally designated KC-135A-II, were the first reconnaissance configured C-135s given the "R" MDS prefix designation, although they were not the first reconnaissance-tasked members of the C-135 family.
+In 1962, they were delivered to Eielson Air Force Base, Alaska as part of the Office Boy Project.
 Serial numbers were 60–0356, 60–0357, and 60–0362.
-The aircraft began operational missions in 1963.
+In 1963, the aircraft began operational missions.
 These three aircraft were ordered as KC-135A tankers, but delivered without refueling booms, and known as "falsie C-135As" pending the delivery of the first actual C-135A cargo aircraft in 1961.

 The primary Rivet Brass mission flew along the northern border of the Soviet Union, often as a shuttle mission between Eielson and RAF Upper Heyford, Oxfordshire, and later RAF Mildenhall, Suffolk, UK.
 The RC-135D was also used in Southeast Asia during periods when the RC-135M (see below) was unavailable.
 In the late 1970s, with the expansion of the RC-135 fleet powered by TF33 turbofan engines, the RC-135Ds were converted into tankers, and remain in service as receiver-capable KC-135Rs.

 RC-135E Lisa Ann / Rivet Amber

-Originally designated C-135B-II, project name Lisa Ann, the RC-135E Rivet Amber was a one-of-a-kind aircraft equipped with a large 7 MW Hughes Aircraft phased-array radar system.
+Originally designated C-135B-II, project name Lisa Ann, the RC-135E Rivet Amber was a one-of-a-kind aircraft, equipped with a large 7 MW Hughes Aircraft phased-array radar system.
 Originally delivered as a C-135B, 62-4137 operated from Shemya Air Force Station, Alaska from 1966 to 1969.
 Its operations were performed in concert with the RC-135S Rivet Ball aircraft (see below).
-The radar system alone weighed over 35,000 pounds and cost over US$35 million (1960 dollars), making Rivet Amber both the heaviest C-135-derivative aircraft flying and the most expensive Air Force aircraft for its time.
+The radar system alone weighed over 35,000 pounds and cost over US$35 million (1960 dollars), making Rivet Amber both the heaviest C-135 derivative aircraft flying and the most expensive Air Force aircraft for its time.
 This prevented the forward and aft crew areas from having direct contact after boarding the aircraft.